Speakers

 Anne Alexander

-Anne is a socialist academic and author of ‘Revolution is the Choice of the People Crisis and Revolt in the Middle East and North Africa', as well as an editor of Middle East Solidarity magazine.
-Anne will join us via zoom from the UK
+Anne is a journalist and author of ‘Revolution is the Choice of the People Crisis and Revolt in the Middle East and North Africa', as well as an editor of Middle East Solidarity magazine.
+Anne will join us via Zoom from the UK

 Ann Curthoys